thomasmitchell/scrabbleemoji/README.md

 ##Contributing
 Well, the code is pretty much done.
 I suppose you could fork it and open a PR if you wanted to add something.
-Really though, I guess the best way you could help is to put in a good word for me so they don't fire me for this abomination.
+Really though, I guess the best way you could help is to put in a good word for me so they don't fire me for this abomination (again).